How Much Compensation Can I Claim For A Work-Related Illness?

 Once you have collected all of this evidence, you should next begin to investigate your claim further through a Claims Service such as our company.
 We are even able to assist you in collecting evidence, once you have chosen our services.

-Most people who make illness compensation claims vastly underestimate the number of different expenses that can be claimed, normally focussing solely on medical costs.
+Most people who make work related illness claims vastly underestimate the number of different expenses that can be claimed, normally focussing solely on medical costs.

 Thankfully, you have the assistance of this guide which is happy to inform you that you can claim compensation for a whole manner of different costs and damages related to your injury.

-- Travel costs – including the cost to travel between your home and hospital appointments and potentially increased travel costs from needing to take public or private transport in favour of walking.
+Travel costs are another example, including the cost to travel between your home and hospital appointments and potentially increased travel costs from needing to take public or private transport in favour of walking.

 Common Types of Work Related Illness and ill health occupational disease.